Ask Us About Palforzia – A Peanut Allergy Treatment!

 - Not enrolled in a government-sponsored health insurance program

-Yes, there are peanut allergy treatments.
+There are multiple peanut allergy treatments.
 However, current treatments are not curative.
 For mild allergic reactions, you can take an antihistamine for symptom relief.
 However, severe allergic reactions such as anaphylaxis require autoinjection of epinephrine.
 Palforzia is a new peanut allergy oral immunotherapy that can help prevent severe allergic reactions.

 How long does a peanut allergy reaction last?